Learn how Peter Lik's photography prints are made for his galleries, and how you can own breathtaking fine art photography without breaking the bank.

 The acrylic face mount print style is by far the best medium for presenting photographs, and for good reason.

 Many of the higher quality photo papers manufactured today are somewhat reflective and reactive to light.
-What this means is that when you apply accent lighting to the photo, it almost appears to glow.
+This means that when you apply accent lighting to the front of the print, it almost appears to glow.

 The acrylic over the photo has some thickness to it, usually at least 1/8th of an inch.
 When your print is lit up, the accent light refracts or 'bounces' within the acrylic, causing a unique effect that appears to illuminate the image from within.